andrewkkan/Goldfish/README.md

 ### Setup Instructions

-The dream is to have a single command to run the entire project, but for now, we have to do a few things manually.
-Let me know if any of you have any ideas on how to improve this.
+The dream is to have a single command to run the entire project, but for now, we have to do a few things manually, and tbh it's ugly af.
+Let me know if you have any ideas on how to improve this.

 First, copy .env.example to .env and edit .env or just leave it the way it is:
 ```
-cp .env.example .env
+cp .env.example .env # Edit .env if you want to change the default values
 ```
 Then, assuming you have Docker installed, run the following commands: